 Upper Cervical chiropractors like myself and Dr. Rosa specialize in the analysis and correction of upper cervical misalignments.
 This is done with a thorough x-ray analysis and a specific adjustment, that is gentle, with no twisting, popping or cracking of the spine.
 We can help patients improve spinal alignment in the upper cervical area and entire spine, therefore helping regulate and restore ideal CSF flow.

 Worried this could be a problem for yourself or a loved one?
 If you have a family history of neurodegenerative disorders I would strongly recommend getting your spine examined, and misalignments corrected if needed.
-If you are in my practice area the first step would to be to come into our practice for a consultation and 3-part neurological evaluation.
+If you are in my practice area the first step would to be to come into our practice for a consultation and your initial Neuro-Structural Testing.
 This is a non-invasive way to test your nervous system and see if you have any spinal misalignments, where they are in your spine and how severe they are.
 After getting evaluated, if indication is present I will recommend the necessary very low dose digital x-rays for the N.U.C.C.A and Pierce Results System Spinal Structural and Functional analysis to identify how to best correct any misalignments that are identified.
 If you are not in the area, I will happily find you a reputable Upper Cervical Chiropractor in your area, or just do a simple Google search for exactly that.

 2) Smith FW, Dworkin JS (eds): The Craniocervical Syndrome and MRI.
 Basel, Karger, 2015, pp 48-66: The Craniocervical Junction: Observations regarding the Relationship between Misalignment, Obstruction of Cerebrospinal Fluid Flow, Cerebellar Tonsillar Ectopia, and Image-Guided Correction